Stephen M. McCollam, M.D.

 He is the past chairman of the department of orthopedics for Piedmont Hospital and is a past member of its board of directors, having served for six years.
 He is the past president of the Georgia Orthopaedic Society.
 Dr. McCollam is also a past president of the Georgia Society for Surgery of the Hand.
 He served as an oral examiner for the American Board of Orthopaedic Surgery and was a reviewer for the Journal of Bone and Joint Surgery.
 In addition, Dr. McCollam served on the Board of Councilors of the American Academy of Orthopaedic Surgeons and is past chairman of its committee on regulatory and legislative affairs; he also serves on the Tulane University School of Science and Engineering board of advisors.
 He was recently asked to join the Tulane School of Medicine Board of Governors.

-Over the course of the past two decades, he has served in various advisory capacities to the State Board of Workers’ Compensation, including most recently as a member of the legislative committee.
+Over the course of the past two decades, he has served in various advisory capacities to the State Board of Workers' Compensation, including most recently as a member of the legislative committee.
 His humanitarian efforts include volunteering his time at the Hospital Albert Schweitzer in Haiti, which he has done since 1989.
+Click here to read a recent article in "AAOS Now" (the journal of the American Association of Orthopaedic Surgeons) about his inspiring work.

 Message from a Grateful Parent